 Even though 50% of first marriages end in divorce and 67% of all subsequent marriages end in divorce, I was still getting a divorce at a younger age than the average Australian male was getting married.
-I was married for much less time than average too, so it does make sense why it brought about some really difficult feelings, including a sense of loss, disconnection and shame.
+I was married for much less time than average, so it makes sense why it brought about some complicated feelings, including a sense of loss, disconnection, and shame.

 Does It Need to Be This Way?

-Leaving an unhealthy relationship is tough, and even to this day I am reluctant to mention that I am divorced to people that I meet, including clients if they have ever queried me about my relationship status.
+Leaving an unhealthy relationship is tough, and even to this day, I am reluctant to mention that I am divorced when meeting people, including clients, if they have ever queried me about my relationship status.
 Surprisingly, only one client ever asked me why I was no longer wearing my wedding band in sessions.

-It took a long time to grieve and process the loss that I went through, including all of the old hopes and dreams that I had for my marriage and the rest of our lives.
-I also lost a lot of money and material possessions in the separation, including our brand new house that we had built in the suburbs and everything inside it except for my clothes.
+It took a long time to grieve and process the loss I went through, including all of the old hopes and dreams that I had for my marriage and the rest of our lives.
+In the separation, I also lost a lot of money and material possessions, including our brand new house that we had built in the suburbs and everything inside it except for my clothes.

 This was hard, but not because I cared about the money or the stuff.
 It was just that my life wasn’t meant to go this way.
-I was fairly responsible financially, and had put enough money aside throughout my adolescence to not only pay for my undergraduate studies but also put a deposit on a house.
+I was reasonably responsible financially and had put enough money aside throughout my adolescence to pay for my undergraduate studies and put a deposit on a house.
 And yet here I was, nearly 30, with nothing but a car and some clothes in my possession.
-I felt like a complete failure, and wondered if I had done it all wrong.
+I felt like a complete failure and wondered if I had done it all wrong.

-Fortunately, getting divorced also taught me more about myself and who I am, what I feel and what I need than I ever could have learned by remaining in an unhappy marriage.
-By continuing to read about relationships and reflect on my past ones I was able to figure out where things had gone wrong and what I needed to address to improve things going forward.
-I then sought regular individual psychological therapy to begin working on building up these skills and breaking old habits.
+Fortunately, getting divorced also taught me more about myself and who I am, what I feel and need than I ever could have learned by remaining in an unhappy marriage.
+By continuing to read about relationships and reflect on my past ones, I figured out where things had gone wrong and what I needed to address to improve things in the future.
+I then sought regular individual psychological therapy to build up these skills and break old habits.
 I was also able to reconnect and develop stronger and more genuine relationships with my family and close friends.

 Getting divorced is sometimes necessary, but it is never an easy decision.
-If deep down you know your marriage is not working, it’s highly unlikely that it will just get better without any positive action being taken together.
+If deep down you know your marriage is not working, it’s implausible that it will just get better without any positive steps taken together.

 If you are thinking of separating, the best advice I can give is to do whatever gives you the best chance of having a warm, safe and loving relationship with someone going forward.
 This is worth it, even if it feels like you have to backtrack, admit that you have made a mistake, or start all over again, as relationship warmth and strong connections with others are the most important predictors of long-term health and happiness.

-If you do not feel safe in your current relationship or are unsure of what to do, a referral to a psychologist could help you to clarify your thoughts, develop a plan, and get you the support that you need until things improve.
-Many psychologists also specialise in relationship counselling, and can see both you and your partner together if you would like to try to make it work or separate as amicably as possible.
+If you do not feel safe in your current relationship or are unsure of what to do, a referral to a psychologist could help you clarify your thoughts, develop a plan, and get the support you need until things improve.
+Many psychologists also specialise in relationship counselling and can see you and your partner together if you would like to try to make it work or separate as amicably as possible.

-Whenever we step out of our comfort zone it will be scary, but it can also provide us with a greater opportunity to learn and grow.
+Whenever anyone steps outside their comfort zone, it will be scary, but it can also give them a greater opportunity to learn and grow.